Dionysos, Greece

-Dionysos (Διόνυσος) is a north suburb of Athens and a municipality in northeastern Attica, Greece.
+Dionysos (Διόνυσος) is a northern suburb of the Athens agglomeration and a municipality in northeastern Attica, Greece.
 The seat of the municipality is the town Agios Stefanos.

 Geography

 Dionysos is situated on the northeastern slopes of the forested Penteliko Mountains.
 It is 5 km south of Agios Stefanos, 9 km west of Nea Makri, on the Aegean Sea coast, and 18 km northeast of Athens city centre.
 Its built-up area is continuous with those of the neighbouring suburbs Drosia and Rodopoli to the northwest.
 Even though the town is located only 20 Kilometres away from central Athens, it has a completely different climate, with weather being significantly cooler, including frequent snowfall during the winter.

-Motorway 1 (Athens - Lamia - Thessaloniki) and the railway from Athens to Thessaloniki pass through the western part of the municipality, near Agios Stefanos.
+The A1 motorway (Athens–Thessaloniki–Evzonoi) and the railway from Athens to Thessaloniki pass through the western part of the municipality, near Agios Stefanos.
 There is a railway station at Agios Stefanos.
 Dionysos is connected to Kifisia by the 536 Dionysos-Kifisia bus service.